Kotlin/kotlin-by-example/examples/05_Collections/02_Set.md

 # Set

-A [Set](https://kotlinlang.org/docs/reference/collections.html) is an unordered collection that does not support duplicates.
-Like Lists and Maps, you can create a mutable set with `mutableSetOf()`, an immutable set with `setOf()` and a readonly view of a mutable set with the [Set&lt;T&gt;](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-set/index.html) interface.
+A [set](https://kotlinlang.org/docs/reference/collections.html) is an unordered collection that does not support duplicates.
+For creating sets, there are functions `setOf()` and `mutableSetOf()`.
+A read-only view of a mutable set can be obtained by casting it to `Set`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">